Budgie Parakeet Food and Feeding Recommendations

 - Wash an organic egg.

 - Serve lukewarm.
-Remove remains from dish within 2 hours to prevent spoilage.
+Remove remains from dish within 1-2 hours to prevent spoilage.

 Treats:

-You don’t need to buy every ingredient listed on this page all at once.
-Instead, try to provide a variety over time.
-Mix a couple types of ingredients from each subcategory.
-For example, buy 2 or 3 seeds, 2 or 3 grains, 2 or 3 oil seeds, and 2 or 3 legumes.
-Choose from those that are currently on sale or offered in bulk at your local natural health food store.
-The diversity and balance of seeds, grains and legumes are complementary so that by feeding a variety, the blend alone is capable of providing the nutrients parrots require.
-If you aren’t willing or able to provide variety over time, you’ll need to supplement your bird’s diet with a prepared, packaged food such as those offered by Dr. Harvey’s.
-Alternatively, I offer my sprouting mix for sale — it contains at least 12 ingredients, all human-grade and organic.
+You don’t need to buy every ingredient listed below all at once.
+Instead, provide a variety over time.
+Mix a few types of ingredients from each subcategory.
+For example, buy 2+ herb seeds, 2+ grains, 2+ oil seeds, and 2+ legumes.
+The diversity and balance of seeds, grains and legumes are complementary so that by feeding a variety, the blend is capable of providing the nutrients parrots require.

-Herb seeds (pick 2 or more from this subcategory):
+Combine 2 or more from this subcategory:

 - Alfalfa